 I’ve spent a long, long time sorting through what I believe about various things, picking out bits of the ‘package deal’ of fundamentalism that was sold to me as all or nothing to find that it is anything but, and a great deal of it is not only not truth, but poisonous.
 This is one of the less important ones, in a way, because it has not been crucial to my everyday life or salvation, and I was content to leave it at “God created things at some point, somehow, and there may have been evolution involved, but how we got here is less important than how we live and where we are going.”

 If I had been more concerned about it, or perhaps if my areas of interest lay more in hard sciences as opposed to language and culture, it might have been a bigger issue for me.
 I consider myself fortunate that it was not, because I do know people whose crisis of faith hinged on this and they were not able to reconcile it.
 Causing people to lose their faith entirely because you are clinging to outdated ‘science’ that is neither biblically nor scientifically sound is not bringing glory to God or living a Christlike life.
+This is not to say that I did not receive abuse, punishment, put downs and violently angry tirades when I dared to question something, anything.

 For a long time one of the ways that I reconciled the facts for myself was the rationalisation that, “Maybe the world was created only a few thousand years ago, but with the appearance of age, so that the scientific findings about millions and billions of years reflect a phantom history which the point of creation materialised.”
 I understand that this is a popular theory in some circles, however at the time I came up with it I was unaware that anyone else had thought of it.
-Nevertheless, it was pointed out to me recently that while God certainly could have done that, why would he?
+Nevertheless, it was pointed out to me recently that while God certainly could have done that, why would xe?